wp-plugins/post-status-menu-items/readme.txt

 = 1.0 =
 * Almost a complete rewrite.
 Again :)
-* Added "Private" and "Trash Statuses."
+* Added "Private" and "Trash" Statuses.
 * Added support for Pages and Custom Post Types.
 * Added options to toggle display of menu items for all post types (Settings > Writing).
 * Added status counts to each menu item.